SMVery/HID-Wiimote/README.md

 # Why fork

-To provide some consistency between plugging devices to Wiimote
+To provide some consistency of inputs between plugging devices to Wiimote

 # HID Wiimote - A Windows Device Driver for the Nintendo Wii Remote